Do you want to get more traffic to your website from Twitter in 2021?

 If your Twitter followers are engaged and well targeted, increasing their number can benefit your business.

-You can select keywords to target.
 As your follower numbers increase, you'll also get more engagement and clicks through to your website.

 You can learn more about how to build your Twitter followers at How to Be Successful on Twitter (7-Day Plan I Wish I Had).